mehulagg/gitlab/doc/architecture/blueprints/database_testing/index.md

 ### Near Term

-Investigate of the shelf solutions that can quickly provide cloning, scrubbing and subsetting database features.
+Investigate off-the-shelf solutions that can quickly provide scrubbing, subsetting, and thin-cloning database features.
 If we find a vendor that suits our needs we would then

 - Grant access to our current set of [database maintainers](https://about.gitlab.com/handbook/engineering/projects/#gitlab_maintainers_database)
 - Add a step to our maintainer process to require running the migration against a clone